SlyCreator/Spring-Quiz-App/README.md

 # Spring Quiz App

-This is a quiz app built with spring boot java framework
+This is a quiz / Examination system built with spring boot java framework

 ## Installation